da-the-dev/ExEx/README.md

 ## Future features
 These are some of my ideas for the future:
 - Syncing with settings
-- Global profile that is always enabled and 'All' profile that contains all extensions
 - Import/export a profile to a file

 If you want, feel free to open a pull request if you want to contribute.